-Tamar Valley Community Catchment Disadvantages Advantages Scenario 3 Benefit the community by increasing the ○ Current NMC areas of Longford, Evandale scale and capability of the council and Perth would be allocated to the Tamar Establishing one council Valley Catchment. area comprising the Population base of 122,000 - one of the existing West Tamar, largest in the Information Packs There would have to be a clear strategy of George Town and retaining jobs and teams across the region Alignment with communities of interest Launceston LGAs, maintain local employment and geography of region extended to include the knowledge Resources and capabilities to respond to Ensuring that a single regional council is able commuting areas of Hadspen, Carrick, not only to preserve but also enhance local Longford, Perth, Evandale • If existing council offices across the voice, representation, and engagement. and immediate Community Catchment were maintained surrounds.
-Establishing an equitable and consistent as a part of a network model, then 95% of approach to rating across the proposed residents would be within a 30-minute council of the major service and administrative hubs Consider the need for existing regional structures and how best to adapt and Support enhanced scope capabilities in integrate the systems across the existing strategic such as planning, councils development and environmental health assessment, and could help manage issues • Perhaps the most significant challenge from consolidation a sustainability perspective associated with as urban and infrastructure planning this scenario would be the implications for any new council in the Central Midlands, Whole of catchment land-use planning given approximately 8,000 residents of initiatives, such as the Northern Tasmania Evandale, Perth and Longford would be Regional Land Use Strategy (STRLUS), included in the Tamar Valley council would be streamlined and supported Many current service sharing agreements Significant scale, capacity and purchasing would become unnecessary power system management, allowing them to focus on improving tailored local services to communities.
+- Benefit the community by increasing the Current NMC areas of Longford, Evandale and Perth would be allocated to the Tamar - There would have to be a clear strategy of retaining jobs and teams across the region to maintain local employment and knowledge - Ensuring that a single regional council is able not only to preserve but also enhance local voice, representation, and engagement. - Establishing an equitable and consistent approach to rating across the proposed council - and Consider the need for existing regional structures and how best to adapt and integrate the systems across the existing councils - Perhaps the most significant challenge from a sustainability perspective associated with this scenario would be the implications for any new council in the Central Midlands. given approximately 8,000 residents of Evandale, Perth and Longford would be included in the Tamar Valley council - Many current service sharing agreements would become unnecessary